IBMMQAutomation/mq-pipeline/README.md

 <img src="/readme-images/argocd-app.png" width="45%" height="10%">
 <img src="/readme-images/different-envs.png" width="45%" height="10%">

-**Description**: This repo has a specific folder structure.
+**Description**: This Gitops repo has a specific folder structure.
 It has 5 different folder for 5 environments such as DEV, SIT, UAT, PTE, PRD.
 Each environment has different QM folders and each QM folder has OCP/MQ configuration files.
+Lets take UAT folder as an example, it has QM01 (queue manager name) and it contains the following:

+- certs: contains MQ certificates
-**Important Note**: All the dynamic.mqsc changes come from [Dynamic MQSC repo](https://github.com/IBMMQAutomation/dynamic-mqsc) that your developer has requested so do not make changes directly to your dynamic.mqsc files in this repo.
+- dynamic.mqsc: All the dynamic.mqsc changes come from [Dynamic MQSC](https://github.com/IBMMQAutomation/dynamic-mqsc) that your developer has pushed so do not make changes directly to your dynamic.mqsc files in this repo.
+Tekton pipeline takes mqsc files from "Dynamic MQSC" repo injects environment variables and pushes all the mqsc files for each QM into GitOps repo
+- kustomization.yaml: Used for deploying `resources` on OpenShift.
+It generates configMaps for dynamic.mqsc, static-qm.mqsc and qm.ini as well as a secret for mq certificates.
+It also contains patches for QM
+- qm.ini: One time deployment of INI file.
+It also has `namePrefix` and the prefix is used for all the resources
+- qm.yaml: YAML for creating a QM on Opensift which points to MQSC confimaps, secret and QM name.
+ALl these will have `namePrefix` from kustomization.yaml
+- route.yaml: SNI route for external connection.
+You can also use patches for route just like QM
+- static-qm.mqsc: One time MQSC deployment that can't be edited later

 ```
 uat